gofractally/psibase/doc/psidk/src/format/schema.md

 - `{"array": {inner type}, "size": 8}` - a fixed-size array of inner type

 Built-in types live in a separate namespace from user-defined types to minimize conflicts in the future if more built-in types are added.

+### Tuple Upgradeability

+The following change to a tuple maintain backwards binary and JSON compatibility:

+- Add additional `std::optional` (C++) or `Option` (Rust) inner types to the end of the tuple

+The following break backwards compatibility; if you do these, data will end up corrupted:

+- Don't reorder or drop fields from a tuple
+- Don't add new fields at the beginning or middle from a tuple
+- Don't add non-optional fields to the end from a tuple

 ## Built-in Types